resool/mediak/README.md

 ## Why it exists

+- Boredom
+- Missing coding
+- Testing new tools heard about on conferences or blogs
-Rage driven development.
+- Rage driven development:

-Main reasons:
   - Enshittification of major providers
   - Growing privacy concerns
   - A shelf of DVDs collecting dust
   - The tipping point: no legal way to watch Star Trek

 ## Core principles